 To limit the effect of CAF surcharges, you may want to negotiate for an all-inclusive contract that limits your ocean freight rates to one price.
 With this contract, you’ll not be subject to varying CAF surcharges, thus offsetting any potential costs associated with large fluctuations in exchange rates.
 Like almost everything in the shipping industry, there are possibilities open to you to negotiate.
 Of course, your negotiation power depends entirely on your company’s size and how much you ship with a freight forwarder or a carrier.

-While surcharges and the nuances of getting your cargo from A to B are important, it’s also vital to consider how else you can streamline your shipping procedures.
+While surcharges and the nuances of getting your cargo from A to B are important, it’s also vital to consider how else you can streamline how you pay these surcharges.